openfheorg/openfhe-development/src/core/include/math/README.md

 currently not functioning and is an open work item.

 * MATHBACKEND 6
-This is an integration of the NTL library with PALISADE, and is only available when NTL/GMP is enabled using CMAKE.
+This is an integration of the NTL library with OpenFHE, and is only available when NTL/GMP is enabled using CMAKE.

 All implementations for Big/Native Integer/Vector are based on [interface.h](interface.h).

-Palisade supports several methods for modular multiplication.
+OpenFHE supports several methods for modular multiplication.
 We use the following naming conventions:

 * `ModMul(b, mod)` - Naive modular multiplication that uses % operator for modular reduction, and usually slow.